-- Distribution of materials by an attendee to other attendees of a school-sponsored meeting intended for adults and held after school hours. - Distribution of materials by an attendee to other attendees of a community group meeting held after school hours in accordance with policy GKD (LOCAL) or a noncurriculum-related student group meeting held in accordance with policy FNAB(LOCAL). - Distribution for electioneering purposes during the time a school facility is being used as a polling place, in accordance with state law. - All nonschool materials distributed under these circumstances must be removed from district property immediately following the event at which the materials are distributed.
+Distribution of materials by an attendee to other attendees of a school-sponsored meeting intended for adults and held after school hours.

+- Distribution of materials by an attendee to other attendees of a community group meeting held after school hours in accordance with policy GKD(LOCAL) or a noncurriculum-related student group meeting held in accordance with policy FNAB(LOCAL). - Distribution for electioneering purposes during the time a school facility is being used as a polling place, in accordance with state law.

+All nonschool materials distributed under these circumstances must be removed from district property immediately following the event at which the materials are distributed.

-Dress and Grooming
+Dress and Grooming (All Grade Levels)

-The district's dress code is established to teach grooming and hygiene, prevent disruption, and minimize safety hazards.
-Students and parents may determine a student's personal dress and grooming standards, provided that they comply with the following:
+The district's dress code teaches grooming and hygiene, prevents disruption, and minimizes safety hazards.
+Students and parents may determine a student's personal dress and grooming standards, provided that they comply with the following.